signal-intrusion/airhorn/README.md

 ## Running

-To run the project with optimaztions in place and to support live reload run the following command:
+To run the project with optimiztions in place and to support live reload run the following command:

     gulp serve